-Pairnomix’s process of providing research services can be broken down into three steps.
+Pairnomix’s process of providing personalized screening services can be broken down into three steps.

 1) Getting Started

-We receive the genetic sequencing information from the patient or family, evaluate all potential avenues for researching the identified pathogenic mutation, and recommend a customized research plan.
+After a patient receives genetic sequencing services from another company, the patient or family shares that information with us.
+We then evaluate all potential avenues for researching the identified pathogenic mutation, and outline a customized research plan with associated costs.
 Should the patient choose to move forward with the research plan, we receive a signed service order from the patient’s physician.

 2) Gathering Data

 We gather additional background information from the patient and perform the research.
 First, we create a laboratory model of the patient’s specific genetic mutation and perform experiments to understand the impact of the mutation on cellular function.
-Then, we test more than 1,300 drugs against the modeled mutation to identify those that can reverse the mutation’s functional consequence.
+Then, we test more than 1,300 approved drugs against the modeled mutation to understand their effects on the model.

 3) Delivering Knowledge

-We send a summary of our research findings to the patient’s physician, and provide ongoing support and research updates to the patient and family.
+Once we complete the research, we send a summary of our findings to the patient’s physician, and provide ongoing support and research updates to the patient and family.

 Our research findings are provided to the physician in the form of informational reports: